MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 ## Hand rays
 On HoloLens 2, we create a hand ray shooting out from the center of a palm.
 The ray is treated as an extension of the hand.
 A donut shape cursor is attached at the end of the ray to imply the location where the ray intersects with a hitted object.
 The object that the cursor lands will receive gestural commands from the hand.

 The very basic gestural command is triggered by using thumb and index finger to perform [Air Tap](coming-soon.md) gesture.
-By using hand ray to point and air tap to commit, users can activate a button or a hyperlink, navigate the web content and manipulation 3D objects in a distance.
+By using hand ray to point and air tap to commit, users can activate a button or a hyperlink, navigate the web content and manipulate 3D objects in a distance.
 The visual design of the hand ray should also react to point and commit states: <br>
 * In the pointing state, the ray is dash lined, and the cursor is a donut shape.
 * in the committing state, the ray turns into a solid line, and the cursor shrinks to a dot.<br><br>
 ![](images/Hand-Rays-720px.jpg)<br>

 ## Transition between near and far
-Instead of using specific gesture, such as [Pointing with Index Finger](coming-soon.md) to direct the ray, we design the ray coming out from the center of the palm, releasing and reserving the five fingers for more gestures of manipulation.
-With this design, HoloLens 2 support exactly the same set of hand gestures for both near and far interaction.
+Instead of using specific gesture, such as [Pointing with Index Finger](coming-soon.md) to direct the ray, we design the ray coming out from the center of the palm, releasing and reserving the five fingers for more gestural manipulations.
+So, HoloLens 2 supports exactly the same set of hand gestures for both near and far interaction.
+No additional learning is needed.
 Users can use the same grab gesture to manipulate objects at different distances.
 The invocation of the rays is automatic and proximity based: <br>
 * when an object is within arm reached distance (roughly 50 cm), the rays are turned off automatically encouraging for near interaction.
 * When the object is farther than 50 cm, the rays are turned on.